Sound Healing and Vocal Expression for Healers And Teachers.

 Students also discover how to combine the musical experience of note ascent and descent with mantra chanting, Nada Yoga Tantra: a compelling combination.

 The essence of Nada is flow, which is what the word means, apart from sound, tone, river, and channel.
 In Nada Yoga Tantra, the classic yoga experience comes alive with Tantra.

 Students interested in using sacred sound, particularly vocal manipulation, to assist the Kundalini and Tantric practices will find this module fascinating.

 This advanced module requires understanding the main tracks (Nada, Shabda, Shakti, and Bhava), i.e., the four streams of sacred sound (Vedic, Tantric, Bhakti, and Nada).

 Since our core student body has studied much of what we've covered in the four streams of sacred sound, this new module offers advanced Nada Yoga and Kundalini.

-It is also because this new school year (June 2022 to May 2023) focuses on Kundalini, and Nada Yoga historically intersects with Tantra in the middle ages.
+It is also because our school year (June 2022 to May 2023) focussed on Kundalini and Nada Yoga, historically intersecting with Tantra in the middle ages.